 Qualifying for a Life Settlement

 Two key variables dictate whether an individual would benefit from a life settlement: the policy holder’s level of health impairment and the cost structure of the policy.
 The two factors are related, where a policy issued with a higher rating combined with a poor health prognosis can result in a promising settlement offer.
 For example, if a universal life policy was issued at preferred-plus and the policy holder becomes significantly more impaired than predicted, a life settlement would provide a payout higher than the stated cash surrender value.
 Some policies are not a good fit for a settlement, and the owner may be better off to either surrender their life insurance policy for cash value, borrow against the policy’s value, or negotiate another option with their carrier.
 To find out whether a life settlement might be a good fit for you, visit Magna Life Settlement’s simple calculator.

-8 Steps To Sell Life Insurance Policy Online Today
+7 Steps to Sell your Life Insurance Policy Online from Home